scania/scania-theme/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this option when you've found an error caused by Corporate UI.
+about: Use this option when you've found an error caused by Scania-theme.
 title: Bug - "title text"
 labels: Bug
 assignees: ''